Dasharo/docs/docs/unified-test-documentation/dasharo-stability/C04-power-management.md

 1. Power on the DUT.
 1. Boot into OS.
 1. Log into the system.
-1. Perform warmboot.
+1. Shut down the DUT via the OS's UI.
-1. Ensure the S5 has been entered (i.e. power LED is off or or is orange, depending on platform)
+1. Ensure DUT has shut down completely (i.e. Power LED turns off or changes color)
-1. Wait at least 60 seconds
+1. Wait least 60 seconds
 1. Power on the DUT.
 1. Boot into OS.
 1. Log into the system.